ajaykumar124/Sign-language-recognition/README.md

 ## License

-This project is licensed under the BSD 3-Clause License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.